rur/good/README.md

 - Self contained server with basic dependencies
 - Embedded assets
 - Classic HTML template composition
-- No surprises
+- Pretty boring, no surprises

 (see [developer notes](#developer-notes))

 ### Overview

 The `good scaffold` command outputs files for a web server to a sub package of a Go module.
-The scaffold is geared towards building user consoles and admin tools that are integrated with Golang web services or daemons.
+The scaffold is geared towards user consoles and admin tools; integrated GUIs for a Golang web service or daemon.

 Top-level pages are added to the site using the `good page` command, which has a [starter template](#Starter-Template) feature to speed-up development.
 The scaffold package